-The Too Good for Violence - Social Perspectives Grade 3 Student Workbook is an integral part of the lessons.
-Students...
+The TGFV - Social Perspectives Grade 3 Student Workbook is an integral part of the lessons.
+Students launch into the...

 The Student Workbook is an integral part of the lessons.
 Cooperative learning design promotes bonding through skits, role-plays, and games....

 In this Capstone Review activity, students work together to answer questions about the skills and concepts learned in the course. ...

 A good friendship starts when you introduce yourself and talk about the things you like and dislike.
 If you share...

 Oh no!
 Otto has had a power failure.
 We have to find the source of the power failure so we...